alisariyer/quizer/README.md

 ## About
 A simple multiply choice quiz application providing user quiz scores, and customization for admin user.

-## NOTE
-**THIS PROJECT IS STILL IN DEVELOPMENT**.
-DO NOT USE AS A FULLY WORKING APPLICATION.
-HOWEVER ACTUAL VERSION CAN BE RUN LOCALLY.

 ## How to install locally
 1. You need to install node.js, mongodb, and git on your computer.
 2. Open a terminal.